Search

 Intel XE With OpenVino for Deep Learning Acceleration

 Another major advantage of OpenVino is its multi-device inference support.
-Compared to single device execution (only CPU, for example), this ensures increased throughput across the multiple devices.
+Compared to single-device execution (only CPU, for example), this ensures increased throughput across multiple devices.
 Additionally, with the support of multiple devices (CPU and GPU), it is possible to run multiple deep learning inference requests concurrently.
 This ensures full utilization of the system, leading to better performance.

 Conclusion and Outlook